MasatoTakedai/wastewatch/README.md

 ## Description

 An app made for CS 3240: Advanced Software Development at the University of Virginia.
 It is a whistleblower app for environmental violations, and features three different user types: anonymous, common, and admin.
-Anonymous users can submit reports without logging in, while common users will be able to see a list of their reports and see any updates to them.
+Anonymous users can submit reports without logging in, while common users are able to see a list of their reports and see any updates made to them.
 Admin users can view all reports and mark them as resolved with a resolve explanation.
 Reports can include an image or pdf and a location on a map.

 Made using Django and Amazon S3 storage and originally hosted on Heroku.
 Implements Google OAuth for login.